korobool/simple_np/README.md

 ## Motivation
 There are many modern NLP tools, like spacy that are able to find NP groups.
 All of them work well on a consistent text that can be parsed into a correct syntax tree.
 In cases when syntax is broken, POS and tree parsers become weak and things go worse.
-This solution has a goal to use extremely simple context free grammars on top of very simple and in general less accurate POS taggerconsuming it's only strong side - robustness for noised broken text.
+This solution has a goal to use extremely simple context free grammars on top of very simple and in general less accurate POS tagger consuming it's only strong side - robustness for noised broken text.
 It is expected to be much weaker on a normal text, but perform better on input like twitter and chats.

 ## Simple guide
 * First, ipmort required functions